Constance Piers: Career

-Interested in music, literature, and art, Piers wrote numerous articles in the Critic, the Caledonian-Record, and other periodicalss.
+Interested in music, literature, and art, Piers wrote numerous articles in the Critic, the Caledonian-Record, and other periodicals.
 Many of her poems appeared in The Week, Canadian Magazine, and other journals.
 Some of her poems were included in Dr. Rand's A Treasury of Canadian Verse.
 She contributed papers to the Halifax Ladies' Musical Club and various literary societies.
 She selected and edited, jointly with her husband, the poems of Mary Jane Katzmann, published under the title of Frankincense and Myrrh: Selections From the Poems of the Late Mrs. William Lawson (Halifax, 1893).
 She was a member of the Ladies' Musical Club, a society organized for the study of music and of the lives of composers and their works.
-She favored woman suffrage, but not militant methods.

 Personal life

 On January 7, 1901, in Halifax, she married Harry Piers, curator of the Provincial Museum of Nova Scotia, and librarian of the Provincial Science Library.
 They had one son, Edward Stanyan Fairbanks Piers.

 In religion, she was a member of the Church of England.

+She favored woman suffrage, but not militant methods.

 Constance Fairbanks Piers died in 1939.